Hubble Tension and Dark Energy in Teleparallel Gauss-Bonnet Gravity: New Constraints from DESI BAO, Pantheon$^+$ and Hubble Data: Conclusion

 For the CC+PPS dataset, the $f(T, T_\mathcal{G})$ model achieves a best-fit $\chi^2_{\text{min}} = 1661.412$, with $\Delta \text{AIC} = -17.070$ and $\Delta \text{BIC} = -6.155$.
 The notably negative values of these criteria indicate a strong statistical preference for the $f(T, T_{\mathcal{G}})$ scenario compared to the standard $\Lambda$CDM model.
 This is demonstrated in Table~\ref{Table: statistical values}, which shows consistently negative $\Delta \mathrm{AIC}$ and $\Delta \mathrm{BIC}$ values, suggesting a statistically better fit across most cosmological datasets.
 However, the near-zero $\Delta \mathrm{BIC}$ for BAO$_1$ and DESI DR1 highlights the need to refine the model's additional parameters to better balance complexity and fit.
-Figure~\ref{FIG: whisker_plot} reveals a persistent discrepancy in Hubble constant measurements, with the $f(T, T_{\mathcal{G}})$ gravity model produces $H_0$ estimates ($69-71.5$\kms) that are intermediate between early-universe constraints (e.g., Planck 2018: $67.4 \pm 0.5$\kms) and late-time observations (e.g., SH0ES: $73.4 \pm 2.0$\kms), partially alleviating but not fully resolving the Hubble tension.
+Figure~\ref{FIG: whisker_plot} reveals a persistent discrepancy in Hubble constant measurements, with the $f(T, T_{\mathcal{G}})$ gravity model produces $H_0$ estimates ($69-71.5$\kms) that are intermediate between early-Universe constraints (e.g., Planck 2018: $67.4 \pm 0.5$\kms) and late-time observations (e.g., SH0ES: $73.4 \pm 2.0$\kms), partially alleviating but not fully resolving the Hubble tension.
 However, the $3.2\sigma$-$4.1\sigma$ tension between Planck and SH0ES persists, indicating that while geometric modifications in $f(T, T_\mathcal{G})$ gravity reduce the Hubble discrepancy, they do not fully resolve it, suggesting the need for additional physics or refined observational calibrations.
 Additionally, the rapid decay of both Hubble and matter perturbations indicates a stable cosmological evolution, potentially suppressing late-time structure formation compared to $\Lambda$CDM.
 This contrast implies that the model may suppress the growth of large-scale structure, potentially leading to lower matter clustering than observed.
 Such suppression could be in tension with data from galaxy surveys and weak lensing, which require sufficient structure formation.
 Therefore, while rapid decay can help alleviate issues like excess power on small scales, it must still be consistent with large-scale structure observations.
 While the $f(T, T_{\mathcal{G}})$ model effectively describes late-time cosmic acceleration and aligns with low-redshift observations, its deviations from $\Lambda$CDM at higher redshifts suggest it may not fully capture the matter-dominated era.
-These findings emphasize the need for further investigation into systematic uncertainties or new physics to resolve the $H_0$ tension and refine our understanding of cosmic expansion.
-Future work can leverage upcoming observational probes to rigorously test the $f(T, T_{\mathcal{G}})$ model.
-The Rubin Observatory's Legacy Survey of Space and Time (LSST) will provide high-precision weak lensing and galaxy clustering data, enabling constraints on the growth rate and clustering amplitude $S_8$, which are sensitive to the suppressed perturbation growth of the model.
+Overall, the model shifts the inferred value of $H_0$ toward higher values relative to the corresponding late-time $\Lambda$CDM baseline, which may reduce---but does not fully eliminate---the discrepancy between early- and late-Universe determinations.
+For that reason, we interpret the result as a partial alleviation rather than a complete resolution of the Hubble tension.